Electronic billing: Parties involved

-Billers, bankers, aggregators and consolidators can play various roles in the overall process.
+Billers, bankers, aggregators, and consolidators can play various roles in the overall process.
 Once roles are defined, it is easier to identify which model is most appropriate for the client's strategy.
 Billers may also implement more than one model in order to best serve their clients.
-Because the industry is continuously changing and redefining, the options and opportunities will continue to expand.
+Because the industry is continuously changing and being redefined, the options and opportunities will continue to expand.